 - When using inclusive tax, your tax codes cannot include flat taxes.

-- The Avalara integration does not currently account for customers who are tax exempt when invoicing for charges that use the inclusive tax mode.
-If a taxable product rate plan charge is set to inclusive mode, all customers who are invoiced for this charge will pay tax, regardless of whether they are tax exempt or not.
+- The Avalara integration does not currently account for customers who are tax exempt when generating billing documents (invoices, credit and debit memos) for charges that use the inclusive tax mode.
+If a taxable product rate plan charge is set to inclusive mode, the tax is still included in the billing documents, regardless of whether they are tax exempt or not.

 Set Tax Codes and Tax Modes through API calls